spacewalkproject/spacewalk-wiki/AclDesign.md

 ## General

-The acls in RHN are used to restrict access or hide elements that a user doesn't have permission to use or see.
+The acls in Spacewalk are used to restrict access or hide elements that a user doesn't have permission to use or see.

 The acls don't have to be based on the user, it could be based on other context (like hiding web page elements when a system is locked).
 Though they bear the same name as acls in linux, they do not involve permission lists for the most part.